bloomtechnologies-app/bloom-mcp-proxy/README.md

 ## Quick Start

-Simply replace your MCP server command with `bloom-wrapper` in your Claude Desktop configuration:
+Add MCP servers to your Claude Desktop configuration using `bloom-mcp-wrapper`:

 ```json
 {